 The Soundbite Music Programme brings a varied line-up of music to patients, staff and visitors at the RUH; this involves live musical performances as well as interactive music visits for patients.
 Soundbite aims to create an uplifting and positive environment for patients, visitors and staff, creating long-lasting relationships between the RUH and the wider community.

-Last year we were able to programme a few music performances outside with Live Music Now but this year we are hoping to reach more patients, firstly in courtyards and outside spaces before returning to ward spaces if appropriate.
+In 2021 we were able to programme a few music performances outside with Live Music Now but in 2022 we reached more patients, firstly in courtyards and outside spaces before returning to ward areas and public spaces in the hospital.

 “You’ve made my week” Dermatology consultant